Willem-Alexander of the Netherlands: Titles and styles

+Willem-Alexander's full title is: His Majesty King Willem-Alexander, King of the Netherlands, Prince of Orange-Nassau, etc., etc., etc.

 Willem-Alexander is the first Dutch king since Willem III (d.
 1890).
 Willem-Alexander had earlier indicated that when he became king, he would take the name Willem IV, but it was announced in January 2013 that his regnal name would be Willem-Alexander.